We are closed until further notice.

-The museum is funded almost entirely by voluntary contributions and staffed by volunteers.
+The museum is funded almost entirely by voluntary contributions.

 The museum is located within the historic Market House, a distinctive mid-Victorian building in the centre of Castle Cary.
 We have a large collection of domestic and agricultural implements, archaeological and historical information and artefacts.
 Displays include our geology section showing that this area of Somerset was once under the sea; the life of diarist Parson James Woodforde; Douglas Macmillan, the founder of Macmillan Cancer Support; T S Donne's Rope and Twine Works; and John Boyd's Horsehair Weaving factory.